Want to know about kkondae, the Korean equivalent of a boomer?

 Kkondae think they’re wise.

-Kkondae often dismisses the opinions of younger people, believing that their age and experience automatically make them wiser.
+Kkondae often dismiss the opinions of younger people, believing that their age and experience automatically make them wiser.

 Kkondae are preachy.